Wilderness First Aid Training

 While the focus of the WFR remains on expedition medicine, the information and skills learned during the Wilderness First Responder course may be directly applied to other emergency medical situations where rapid EMS and advanced medical care is not available e.g.: disaster relief, remote health care in third world countries, etc. The course includes certification in adult & child CPR and AED.

 Both the WFA and WFR courses are taught by the Wilderness Medicine Training Center (WMTC), a leader in the field of wilderness first aid.
 WMTC is an affiliate of and teaches to the practice guidelines published by the Wilderness Medicine Society and to position papers published by the National Association of EMS Physicians.

 WMTC Wilderness First Aid certifications are recognized by other wilderness medicine providers, insurance companies, guide licensing boards nationwide, and numerous organizations such as the American Camping Association and Boy Scouts of America.

-These courses may also be used to re-certify WAFA, WFR, and WEMT certifications with the successful completion of an on-line re-certification exam.
+These courses may also be used to re-certify WAFA, WFR, and WEMT certifications with the successful completion of an on-line re-certification exam and additional $25 fee.

 You can register for either the WFA or WFR on our registration page.